Tufts $100k New Ventures Competition

 Event Format

-The semi final and final events in 2023 will be held virtually and will both follow this format:
+The semi-final and final events in 2024 will be held in-person / hybrid and will both follow this format:

 The Tufts $100k Competition is open to all students at Tufts (across 4 campuses in Massachusetts) as well as to alumni who graduated within the past 5 years.
 Many of them no longer live within commuting distance of Medford.
 In addition, COVID is a consideration – if a participant tests positive, they will not be able to come in person.